mbucchia/PimaxMagic4All/README.md

 # Pimax Foveated Rendering interoperability with Varjo (and more)

+## What does it do?

+This utility lets you use the Pimax Foveated Rendering feature with headsets other than Pimax.
+It re-implements a few parts of the Pimax PVR API (publicly available [from Pimax's website](https://developer.pimax.com/document/sdk/native/native-pc-xr-sdk.html)) to allow the Pimax Foveated Rendering code to run.
+It uses the `MagicAttach` tool available from the Pimax Play software to initiate Foveated Rendering into the currently running SteamVR OpenVR application.

+**IF YOU HAVE A PIMAX HEADSET, YOU DO NOT NEED THIS UTILITY!**

+**If you have a Varjo headset, you will be able to use Dynamic Foveated Rendering (with eye tracking).**

+**If you have any other headset, you will only be able to use Fixed Foveated Rendering.**

 ## Installing

-1) Install [Pimax Client](https://pimax.com/pimax-pc) from the Pimax website.
+1) Install [Pimax Play](https://pimax.com/pimax-pc) from the Pimax website.
 This is temporary, you can uninstall it after we grab the necessary files.
+**At time of writing, Pimax Play 1.16 was successfully tested.**

 2) Go to `%ProgramFiles%\Pimax\Runtime` and copy the following files to a staging folder: `LibMagicD3D1164.dll` and `MagicAttach_x64.exe`.
 These are the only files you need, you can then uninstall Pimax Client entirely.

 3) Download the Foveated Rendering Utility from the [Releases](https://github.com/mbucchia/PimaxMagic4All/releases) page.
 Unzip the Foveated Rendering Utility in the folder of your choice.